Last Updated: April 5, 2022

 Attention: Privacy Office

-Residents of the European Economic Area, Switzerland, or the United Kingdom, please contact the Vantage Data Protection Office:
+Residents of the European Economic Area, Switzerland, or the United Kingdom, can also contact the Vantage Europe Data Protection Office:

 2 rue Peternelchen